EXTENSION OF DEADLINES ON IP CASES IN VIEW OF THE COVID-19 PANDEMIC

 The UKIPO has indicated that it will provide a minimum of two weeks’ notice of its intention to end the period of interruption, to allow stakeholders sufficient time to plan ahead.

-The UKIPO will review its practice again on 28 May 2020, and is expected to issue further guidance on its website shortly after that date.
+The UKIPO will review its practice again on 22 June 2020, and is expected to issue further guidance on its website shortly after that date.
+When the guidance is provided, we will let you know.

 The full text of the UKIPO’s decision can be found on its website, here.